 An HCG pregnancy test checks human chorionic gonadotropin (HCG) levels in the blood or urine.
-This measurement means that an HCG test can determine whether a person is pregnant, as well as whether their body is producing the right level of pregnancy hormones.
+HCG tests determine if a person is pregnant.

 Doctors may order several HCG blood tests over several days to monitor how a person’s HCG levels change.
 This HCG trend can help doctors determine how a pregnancy is developing.

 Key points to know about HCG pregnancy tests include the following:

 - Home pregnancy tests are about

 - For the most accurate results, a person should not take an HCG test until after the first missed period.

 - A home test cannot detect pregnancy complications.

 This article looks at HCG levels and how they relate to pregnancy.
 We also examine the potential results and accuracy of an HCG pregnancy test.